Billy-Sheppard/increment_cargo_version/README.md

 # Increment Cargo Version
-A small python script for updating cargo.toml version numbers
+A Rust Utility for updating Cargo.toml or Version.toml files

 ## Usage